DEFRA/wildlife-licencing/README.md

 - docker/env/aqp-secrets.env

-(The secrets for the test environment may be obtained from <TBC - graham.willis@defra.gov.uk>)
+(The secrets for the test environment may be obtained from graham.willis@defra.gov.uk)

 Now run the following shell commands;